criccomini/incubator-samza/docs/contribute/tests.md

 [Travis CI](https://travis-ci.org/apache/incubator-samza) has been configured to run Samza's unit tests after every commit to Samza's [master branch](https://git-wip-us.apache.org/repos/asf?p=incubator-samza.git;a=tree).
 The test results are mailed to the [developer mailing list](/community/mailing-lists.html), and posted in the [IRC channel](/community/irc.html).

 [![Build Status](https://travis-ci.org/apache/incubator-samza.svg?branch=master)](https://travis-ci.org/apache/incubator-samza)

+### Running Integration Tests Locally

+Samza uses [Zopkio](https://github.com/linkedin/Zopkio) to deploy and execute its integration tests.
+Integration tests can be executed by running:

+    ./bin/integration-tests.sh /tmp/samza-tests

+The parameter defines where the integration tests should install packages locally.
+Executing this command will:

+1. Build a samza-test job tarball.
+2. Download and install YARN, Kafka, and ZooKeeper.
+3. Deploy the samza-test job tarball to all YARN NM machines.
+4. Start all Samza integration test jobs.
+5. Feed input data to the jobs, and verify the results.
+6. Open a report, and aggregate all remote logs.

+The default configurations that ship with Samza deploy all software, and run all tests locally on the machine from which the `integration-tests.sh` command was executed.